 If only there was water.

-‘Even if there isn’t any water,’ he said, breaking into her thoughts, ‘I would still rather be here.’
+‘Even if there isn’t any water,’ he said beside her, breaking into her thoughts, ‘I would still rather be here.’

 ‘Even if there’s no water?’
-Surprised, she looked into his face, into his eyes scrunched half-closed against the strength of the sun, half-expecting to find a poet hiding there.
+Surprised, she looked into his face, into his eyes scrunched half-closed against the strength of the sun.
+She half-expected to find a poet hiding there.

 He tried to explain.
-‘It’s not as if we’ve got anywhere else to go, so I think I would rather die of thirst here, or starvation even, in this beautiful spot,’ and he laughed a little self-consciously at his own words, ‘in this—kind of paradise—than die back there in rubble and carnage.’
+‘It’s not as if we’ve got anywhere else to go.
+I would rather die of thirst here, or starvation even, in this beautiful spot, in this—kind of paradise—than die back there in rubble and carnage.’
+And he laughed a little self-consciously at his own words,

-And she understood what he meant.
-She agreed.
+She understood what he meant.
+And completely agreed.
 She took his hand, pulled him back to the caves.

 ‘In that case, there’s no need to look for water.
-As you say, live or die, this is the better place.
+It’s like you said, live or die, this is the better place.
 It’s getting late.
-If we don’t go back now we’ll break the curfew.
+I didn’t realise it would take us so long to get here.
+If we don’t go back now, we’ll break the curfew.
 And if I don’t go back now, I won’t want to go back at all.’

 Back inside the cave it was cold.
 The air was stale and damp.
 The lamps on the front of their helmets lit up small patches of the rocky path.
 It was a good thing they had marked their way with chalk, as on the way back they noticed other turnings here and there, which they had not noticed on the way in.

-The opening of one of the tunnels was quite large.
+The opening of one of the other tunnels was quite large.

-She tried to concentrate on the list she’d made of equipment they’d need.
-It was hard to know what to bring and what to leave behind, as they had no way of knowing how long they would be there in the refuge as she was already calling it to herself.
+She tried to concentrate on the list she’d made earlier of the equipment they’d need.
+It was hard to know what to bring and what to leave behind, as they had no way of knowing how long they would be there in their ‘refuge’ as she was already calling it to herself.

 A small scraping sound on rock reached her alert ears and she straightened up, relieved to see him coming back towards her.

-‘That one comes out not far from the entrance to this one, on the inner plain,’ he told her, and he was excited.
+‘That one comes out not far from the entrance to this one, back on the inner plain,’ he told her, and he was clearly excited.
 ‘There are several other tunnels leading off.
 At some point we’ll need to explore those and make a map, so we don’t get lost.
-Now isn’t the time, but I think the new tunnel will be more useful than this one as the mouth of the opening onto the plain is very wide and quite deep so it will make a good shelter, take the pressure off us a bit, we can stay there for a day or two whilst we put together our own shelter.’
+Obviously now isn’t the time, but I think the new tunnel will be more useful than this one.
+The opening onto the plain is very wide and quite deep so it will make a good shelter, which will take the pressure off us a bit.
+We can stay there for a day or two whilst we put together our own shelter.’

 ‘Can I see it?’